 3

+What’s better than a massage or a body treatment after a long day of walking, hiking, and exploring?
+That’s why the stylish spa, which offers quinoa, mud, and cocoa facials, is a blessing.
 However, the swimming pool with indoor and outdoor areas is the standout, especially since very few Cusco hotels have pools.
-During sun-kissed afternoons, enjoy playing games in the games room, which also has a pool table.
-Moreover, the hotel can even arrange day trips and music-themed tours to Sacred Valley towns.
-Dig into refined Andean cuisine at the contemporary restaurant, which also serves a buffet breakfast with natural yogurt, croissants, smoothies, and gluten-free jams.
+We’d spend time here during sun-kissed days, followed by an afternoon of playing games in the games room.
+We really loved the refined Andean cuisine at the contemporary restaurant, which also serves a buffet breakfast with natural yogurt, croissants, smoothies, and gluten-free jams.
+Finally, the hotel even arranges day trips and music-themed tours to Sacred Valley towns.

 JW Marriott El Convento Cusco